jeremygustafson/WarpCore/README.md

 2. Use Dan's LightShelf.stl included in this download, which is designed for the LED light strips, instead of ElmoC's (which is designed for standard blue LEDs)

 3. Dan's PCB design includes an additional set of light rings (for a total of four light ring sections, plus the central chamber).
 If you want a shorter warp core, you can skip this additional section, though you might need to edit the code a little bit.
 If you choose to keep the fourth light section (as I've done), you will need to 3D print an **additional**:
    - LightRing.stl x5
    - LightShelf.stl x5
    - Upright.stl x9
    - LightRingSupportUnit.stl x3
    - SupportRingToRingUpper.stl x1
    - SupportRingToMI.stl x1

 ## Soldering and Assembling the LED rings

-Similar to ElmoC's guide, you will need to solder together five light rings into one light ring section, and repeat that process to create either three or four light ring sections, depending on your preference.
+As in ElmoC's guide, you will need to solder together five light rings into one light ring section, and repeat that process to create either three or four light ring sections, depending on your preference.

-If you order the same LED strip I linked above, then each light ring will use seven LEDs, and the central chamber will have 14 LEDs.
+If you order the same LED strip from Amazon that I linked above, then each light ring will use seven LEDs, and the central chamber will have 14 LEDs.
 You can use a scissors to cut the LED strip into these lengths.

-Each individual LED strip requires 5V power, ground, and a Data In.
+Each individual LED strip requires connections for 5V power, ground, and Data In.
 In each set of five strips, the Data In (DI) comes from the PCB into the first strip, then daisy-chain the Data Out (DO) from the first strip into the Data In of the second strip, and so on.
 The fifth strip will not need a Data Out connection.

 It doesn't matter which end of the LED strip you connect 5V and ground, as power flows both ways.
 If you accidentally rip off a pad while soldering, you can even connect the 5V or ground to any of the other pads on that same strip.
 The only connections that **must** be at the start or end of the strips are the DI and DO.
 If you rip off one of those pads, you will need to cut a new strip for that ring.

 Soldering the LED ring light strips was challenging for me, due to the soldered wires frequently ripping the pads off the light strip ends.
-This was largely caused by my attempt to use the less-flexible solid core wire on all four connections on each strip.
+This was largely caused by my attempt to use the less-flexible solid-core wire on all four connections on each strip.
 At some point I realized this heavier-duty wire wasn't necessary, and switched to using the 22-gauge stranded wires for each of the LED strip connections, which worked much better.

-The 5V and G wires I cut 1-2" and then soldered to a central wire for each, for which I used the solid core so it could safely conduct more electricity.
+For the 5V and G wires I cut 1-2" and then soldered to a central wire for each, for which I used the solid-core so it could safely conduct more electricity.
 I built up this central wire in 1-2" sections as I added each light ring on top of each other.
 I used 3-4" wires for the DO->DI connections, so in case I needed to pry apart the light rings later on, I'd have some wiggle room.
-This happened more times than I'd care to admit, after testing an assembled section of five rings and finding out there was a loose connection in the middle somewhere.
+This happened more times than I'd care to admit, after testing an assembled section of five rings and finding out there was a loose connection somewhere in the middle.

 I also used electrical tape over each connection to the 5V and G central wires, since my center 1/4" pole was conductive.
-Finally, I wrapped electrical tape over each end of each light strip prior to adhering the strip onto the light shelf, in order to help hold the wires/solder points in place when I bent the light strip to fit into the shelf's slot.
+Finally, I wrapped electrical tape over the solder points at each end of each light strip prior to adhering the strip onto the light shelf, in order to help hold the wires in place when I bent the light strip to fit into the shelf's slot.

 I've included close-up photos of all these steps on my Thingiverse post.

 One final "gotcha" I discovered is that when soldering the central wire connections, heat easily traveled back to the light strip solder pads and loosened those solder connections.
 That's likely what caused my frequent need to disassemble/reassemble.
-If you have a metal clip that you can clip onto the wires as a heat sink, that would probably help.
+If you have a metal clip that you can clip onto the wires as a heat sink while you solder the central connections, that would probably help.

 ### Testing with an Arduino